gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 .model D_Zener D bv=5.0
 ```

-OR add another symbol property called `Spice_Lib_File` and add the path to a `.lib` file containing the same line as you would of added to a text field above.
+OR add another symbol property called `Spice_Lib_File` and add the path to a `.lib` file containing the same line as you would of added to a text field above. `Spice_Lib_File` can be either absolute or relative to a library root path.

 Change the value `5.0` to whatever the blocking voltage of your Zener is.